-160. Dreamer’s Ball (May), Jazz, 1978
+160. Dreamers Ball (May), Jazz, 1978

-159. Friends Will Be Friends (Deacon/Mercury), A Kind Of Magic, 1986
+159. Friends Will Be Friends (Deacon/Mercury), A Kind of Magic, 1986

-158. It’s A Beautiful Day (reprise) (Queen), Made In Heaven, 1995
+158. It’s a Beautiful Day (Reprise) (Queen), Made in Heaven, 1995

-157. It’s A Beautiful Day (Queen), Made In Heaven, 1995
+157. It’s a Beautiful Day (Queen), Made in Heaven, 1995

 156. Coming Soon (Taylor), The Game, 1980

 After his two funky missteps on the Jazz album, this is more typical Roger fare.
-Propelled along by a driving drum beat, I Wanna Testify-type vocal flourishes and what sounds like Roger on rhythm guitar, this doesn’t quite hit the heights, though the backing vocals at 1:35 and the end are gorgeous.
+Propelled along by a driving drum beat, I Wanna Testify-type vocal flourishes and what sounds like Roger on rhythm guitar, this doesn’t quite hit the heights, though the backing vocals at 1:35 and at the end are gorgeous.
 A Human Body would perhaps have been a better choice of second Roger song on The Game, with this as the non-album b-side.

 155. Tear It Up (May), The Works, 1984

 Despite the lyrical theme, it was an unlikely set opener on the Works tour.
 Even more surprising that it remained in the set for the Magic Tour.
 Even more surprising that it was resurrected by Q+AL.

-154. Let Me In Your Heart Again (May), released 2014
+154. Let Me in Your Heart Again (May), released 2014

-153. A Dozen Red Roses For My Darling (Taylor), b-side, 1986
+153. A Dozen Red Roses for My Darling (Taylor), b-side, 1986

-An example of where that ’80s big-yet-compressed, dry drum sound works well (taking the lead in this instrumental), this is a delightfully left-field Roger creation.
-The repeated guitar riff is great, as are the synths and the atmospheric break at roughly 2:09 (sounding like it a cross between something from side two of David Bowie’s Low album the The X-Files theme).
+An example of where that ’80s Phil Collins-esque, big-yet-compressed, dry drum sound works well (taking the lead in this instrumental), this is a delightfully left-field Roger creation.
+The repeated guitar riff is great, as are the synths.
+It was reworked into a more traditional song for the A Kind of Magic album, but A Dozen Red Roses definitely works as a piece of music in its own right.

-152. The Loser In The End (Taylor), Queen II, 1974
+152. The Loser in the End (Taylor), Queen II, 1974

-Perched originally at the end of side one, ‘The Loser…’ follows uneasily — both lyrically and musically — in the wake of Brian’s magnificently dark and introspective songs, as jarring as the guitar treatments.
-Its theme is typically early-years Roger – the inter-generational tensions involved in growing up and embracing rock-‘n’-roll, girls and fast cars.
+Perched at the end of side one on the original vinyl release, Loser follows uneasily — both lyrically and musically — in the wake of Brian’s magnificently dark and introspective songs, the juxtaposition as jarring as the guitar treatments in the song itself.
+The theme is typically early-years Roger, the inter-generational tensions involved in growing up and embracing rock-‘n’-roll, girls and fast cars.